+Scenario 3c: Reference geometry for portable indoor reception

+The coupling loss G between the WSD and the victim portable receiver at short range is modeled as free space loss.
+Assuming 8 dB wall loss, 40.8dB free space loss at 4m, 0dB polarization discrimination and 2.15dBi DTT antenna gain, the typical coupling loss G = 40.8 + 8 - 2.15 = 46.6dB at 650 MHz.

 Fixed WSD transmission

-Fixed WSD transmission and fixed DTT reception at 10 m agl
+Fixed WSD transmission and fixed DTT reception at 10 m agl (Scenario 4a)

 The model we use is shown below.
 A fixed WSD at 10 m agl radiates directly into a fixed DTT antenna at 10 m agl.
+The distance between the antennas ranges from 6 m (densely inhabited area) to 20 m (less densely inhabited area).
 There is no receiving antenna discrimination.
 There would be 3 dB polarisation discrimination.
-The maximum loss from the WSD to the DTT antenna, including polarisation discrimination, is 54.72 + 3 = 57.72dB.
+The maximum loss from the WSD to the DTT antenna, including polarisation discrimination, ranges from 44.32 + 3 = 47.32 dB to 54.72 + 3 = 57.72dB.